 “Go into all the world and preach the good news to all creation.”
 (Mk 16:15)

 Those words were given specifically to “the Eleven”, known as his faithful apostles (Mt 28:16; Mk 16:14).
 As a detail, the word commission is not used scripturally in referencing this command, but rather it best identifies the uniqueness of Jesus’ final directive to his followers on how to continue the ministry he began and wants to promote until it is fully accomplished.
 At the beginning, Jesus commissioned his apostles to implement the Great Commission.

 Even though there were several hundred believers to whom the Lord revealed himself during that time of his resurrection back to life, the commission was specifically given to those leaders and not broadly to the rest.
+They alone had the God-given authority to define and give witness to the gospel–to set the foundation upon which all future Christians would “go” with the same worded message.
 In order to rightly grasp this commission and what to do with it, Christians need to recognize the distinctions revealed in Scripture about this command.

 The evidence however, in Mark’s Gospel, is that it was “the disciples [who] went out and preached everywhere” (v.20).
 In other words, the writer shows that the commission was given to the Eleven, and the implementation was applied by the believers.
 That fits with the pattern recorded in the book of Acts about the development of the Church.